 The 2017 BMW 3-Series Sedan is a car that most of us are familiar with.
-With prices ranging from RM208, 800 to RM730, 800, this compact luxury model competes in one of the most popular segments in Malaysia that is occupied by the likes of Mercedes-Benz C-Class, Audi A4, Lexus IS, Infiniti Q50 and Volvo V60.
+It competes in one of the most popular segments in Malaysia that is occupied by the likes of Mercedes-Benz C-Class, Audi A4, Lexus IS, Infiniti Q50 and Volvo V60.
 There are several variants with different powertrains and trim levels to choose from.

 All 2017 BMW 3 Series variants are equipped with turbocharged engines, and a ZF sourced eight-speed automatic transmission, except for the range topping M3 sedan, that benefits from M Division's twin clutch sports transmission.
 Here’s a breakdown of the performance figures: